MaggieWalker/writing/_posts/2019-06-05-creating-fractal-art.markdown

 **I want to make cool plotter art!**

-This hardware, as I would soon, is a 1980s HP7440A pen plotter, which was originally built to create serious, business charts like:
+This hardware, as I would soon learn, is a 1980s HP7440A pen plotter, which was originally built to create serious, business charts like:

 ![SuccessfulBusinessPresentations](/writing/images/SuccessfulBusinessPresentations.JPG)
-This is what the machine prints as its example.
-Business is going up!
+*This is what the machine prints as its example.* **Business is going up!**

 First step: connecting the pen plotter to my MacBook.
 There was a PL2303 to USB serial adaptor, so in order for my laptop to recognize the device I needed to download a PL2303 Mac OS X Driver.
 Once I did, the serial port showed up at /dev/tty.usbserial and I was able to connect to the plotter.

 This plotter uses HPGL, an HP Graphics Language, so I wrote a simple program in NodeJS that would spit out a string of HPGL instructions for the plotter to receive.
-Look, a triangle!

-Let’s print my tattoo!
+Next, the fun part: Let’s print my tattoo!

 I have a tattoo of the Dragon Curve (Heighway Fractal), and someone recently recognized it as a possible L-System (spoiler: it is!).